kirru2198/My_Docker/3_Container_Network.md

 # Docker Container Networking

-Understanding how Docker networking works is crucial for managing and troubleshooting containerized applications.
+Understanding how Docker networking works is crucial for managing and troubleshooting (= fixing problems or solving issues) containerized applications.
 Here’s an overview of Docker's default network configuration and how to create custom networks for containers.

 ## Default Network Interface for Containers